SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 1. Select the ID of the Site Script you just created and copy it to the clipboard
 1. Create the Site Design:
     ```powershell
-    Add-PnPSiteDesign -Title "Site with footer" --SiteScriptIds [Paste the ID of the Site Script here] -WebTemplate TeamSite
+    Add-PnPSiteDesign -Title "Site with footer" -SiteScriptIds [Paste the ID of the Site Script here] -WebTemplate TeamSite
     ```

 # Concluding